zalenix/portaldocs/portal-sdk/templates/top-extensions-telemetry-create.md

     | order by ErrorCount desc
     ```

-## Troubleshooting Create Regressions and ICM alerts
+## Troubleshooting create regressions and ICM alerts

 Creates occur when a user tries to provision a resource using the Portal.
 The Create Flow Regressions alert is a bar that  is set on a blade-by-blade basis and can be adjusted as needed.
 The goal of the alert is to generate awareness when the reliability of the Create experience  decreases.